 A long association with Richard Branson has given Rowan Gormley a taste for entrepreneurship.
 Rowan set up Virgin Direct (now Virgin Money) in 1995 and was the brains behind the launch of the One Account.
 He went on to set up Virgin Wines.

-Eventually, Virgin Wines was sold and in August 2008, Rowan - and 17 colleagues - moved on.
+Eventually, Virgin Wines was sold and Rowan - and 17 colleagues - moved on.
 The plan was to set up a new type of online wine retailer.

-"We started work at the beginning of October and launched Naked Wines on the 1st of December 2008," he reveals.
+"We started work at the beginning of October and launched Naked Wines on December 1," he reveals.
 "I had the luxury of working with a group of people I knew extremely well.
 We sat down under a tree in my garden on a beautiful sunny day.
 We started with a clean sheet of paper and straight away we had a clear picture of what we wanted to do differently."

 First of all, Rowan wanted to offer wines that were priced like supermarket wines but offered a far superior quality.
 "To do this, we wanted to champion small wine makers who are fantastic at producing wine but not so good at marketing themselves.
 So we were dealing with guys that were passionate about what they do but quite frankly needed help to sell their products."